Generic Name: tedizolid (oral/injection) (te DIZ oh lid)

 The oral form of tedizolid is a tablet taken by mouth.
 You may take the tedizolid tablet with or without food.

-Tedizolid injection is given into a vein through an IV.
+Tedizolid injection into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Tedizolid injection is a powder medicine that must be mixed with a liquid (diluent) in an IV bag before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
 Use only the diluent provided with your medicine.